What are cookies?

 Strictly necessary (or essential) cookies

 These cookies are essential in order to enable you to move around a website and use its features, such as services you have asked for.
 Without these cookies, those services would not be available to you.
-These services include, for example, browsing as a registered user, accessing secure areas of the site, or making a purchase through the site.
+These services include, for example, browsing as a registered user, accessing secure areas of the sites, or making a purchase through the sites.
 They also include cookies that we must use to honor opt-out preferences, to the extent that those preferences are linked to a specific user’s IP address.
-Our site uses strictly necessary cookies.
+Our sites use strictly necessary cookies.

-These cookies allow the website to remember choices that you make (such as your user name, your language, or the region you are in) and provide enhanced, more personal features.
-Providing these features allows you to have a better experience while using the site.
-We use functionality cookies on our sites.
+These cookies allow a website to remember choices that you make (such as your user name, your language, or the region you are in) and provide enhanced, more personal features.
+Providing these features allows you to have a better experience while using a site.
+We use preference cookies on our sites.

-We will not place any non-essential cookies on your device unless you click “I Accept Cookies.”
-The cookies we use on our sites and the purposes for which we use them are listed above on this page.
+We will not place any non-essential cookies on your device unless you click “I Accept Cookies” or “Allow Selected Cookies” on sites where that option is available.
+The cookies we use on our sites and the purposes for which we use them are listed in the cookie acceptance banner displayed on each of our sites when you first visit.
 If you do not agree to our use of non-essential cookies, you can still browse our sites, but you may not be able to use certain features or enjoy complete functionality.

 If you don’t want information about your visit to our websites sent to Google Analytics, you may download an opt-out browser add-on.
 Please note that the add-on does not prevent information from being sent to Cook.